ryancragun/canaria-cookbook/README.md

 ## Attributes

-If you only have a single application in any given environent you could set these at the environment level.
+If you only have a single application in any given environment you could set these at the environment level.
 If you have multiple applications that share and environment you should set these attributes to unique application specific values.